Chilukaganesh5/SquidGame/README.md

 # SquidGame

-its a funnny game  very vey funny game and very dangerous game in real life
+its a funnny game  very vey funny game and very dangerous game in real life  good great excellent